Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Andrea Schultz of Sure Oak says, “Make sure the report quickly tells your client what they need to know and how their investment in SEO is doing.”

 For example, Darin Goodsell of Semantic says, “I like to make my reports as easy and quick to read as possible.
-I do this by including a simplified dashboard of KPI’s all in one page at the beginning of my reports, and by giving priority scores to easily show the varying importance of what should be fixed or amended.
+I do this by including a simplified client tracking dashboard of KPI’s all in one page at the beginning of my reports, and by giving priority scores to easily show the varying importance of what should be fixed or amended.
 This gives them a chance to easily glance at the ups and downs and make quick informed decisions on what they want to work on next.
 I’ve found that this makes for happier and more engaged clients.”

 Borislav Ivanov of Best Response Media says, “It is always up to the client.
 There is no universal approach.
 Usually, the client does not spend a lot of time reviewing these reports, especially if they contain too many details and terms, so it is important to explain them in clear language.
 In short: What are the challenges, what are the improvements and what has been achieved so far.”